 As editor, he helmed the anthologies Night Visions 12, Taverns of the Dead, and Quietly Now, a tribute anthology to one of Burke’s influences, the late Charles L. Grant.

 Most recently, he adapted his work to comic book format for four volumes of John Carpenter’s Tales for a Halloween Night series of anthologies and contributed a short story to Mike Mignola and Christopher Golden’s Hellboy: An Assortment of Horrors.
 He is currently at work on a new novel, Mr. Stitch.

 Kealan is represented by Merrilee Heifetz at Writers House and Kassie Evashevski at Anonymous Content.

-He lives in Ohio with a Scooby Doo lookalike rescue named Red.
+He lives in an unhaunted house in Ohio with a Scooby Doo lookalike rescue named Red.